Lina Sagaral Reyes

 Lina Sagaral Reyes (6 July 1961 – 14 December 2024) was a Filipino journalist.
-She was an award-winning environmental reporter.
+She was an environmental reporter.

-Reyes was also an award-winning poet and advocated empowerment for women.
+Reyes was also a poet and advocated empowerment for women.

 Early life and education

 Reyes was born in Villalimpia, Bohol on 6 July 1961 and grew up there.
 She took courses in journalism and creative writing at Silliman University from 1978 until 1983.

 Career

 Journalism career

 Reyes wrote for the Philippine Daily Inquirer and Mindanao Gold Star Daily as a correspondent.

 Notable coverage

 Reyes wrote exposes on sand dredging to accommodate an international resort in 1998; an investigation into an algal bloom in Macajalar Bay in 2000; and her in-depth probe into corporate pineapple farms and their carbon-negative claims in 2020.

 Death

 Reyes died at the Northern Mindanao Medical Center in Cagayan de Oro, on 14 December 2024, at the age of 63.
 Her colleagues at the Cagayan de Oro Press Club said that she was rushed there two days earlier, due to breathing difficulties, and that she was undernourished, with low blood pressure and surged sugar levels.